How to Restore Data from a Faulty RAID Array on NAS Idis DR-2116P

 However, it's important to note that while using multiple NAS devices in a backup or replication configuration can mitigate data loss risks, it does not completely eliminate the possibility of data loss.
 Other factors such as hardware failures, natural disasters, or human errors can still pose risks to your data.
 Therefore, it's crucial to have a comprehensive backup strategy that includes offsite backups, regular data verification, and other best practices to ensure data protection.

-Although NAS DR-2116P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-2116P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view